 Being the Black Sheep

 Do you know how a black sheep feels?
 I certainly do.
 I am one of them.
 My brother, cousins, old classmates and friends left university to go on to have successful professional careers as fund managers, university professors, business consultants, architects and so on.
 However, l left university to go in a very different direction.
-At university, I was ambitious and was studying a master’s degree in Zoology, so it came as a massive surprise to everyone when I changed direction to become a shopkeeper who runs a small business instead.
+At university, I was studying a master’s degree in Zoology, so it came as a massive surprise to everyone when I changed direction to become a shopkeeper who runs a small business instead.
 So much so, that I hear my career choice is often a hot topic at family gatherings and school reunions.

 It is no secret that running an independent business is difficult, fifty percent of start-ups fail within the first five years.
 Our own struggles started straight from day one when we first opened our doors, back in 2008 – the year of the financial crash.
 It was disheartening times, stories of business closures and people losing their jobs were all over the news.
 It was down to sheer blind faith and our appetite for challenges, that we decided to go ahead with signing the lease anyway, unaware of the massive changes facing the retail landscape down the road.